microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 Refer to https://github.com/intel/intel-extension-for-pytorch/tree/release/xpu/2.1.40/examples/gpu/inference/python/llm for more extensive guide.

-# NPU
+# Huawei Ascend NPU

-DeepSpeed has been verified on the following NPU products:
+DeepSpeed has been verified on the following Huawei Ascend NPU products:
 * Atlas 300T A2

-## Installation steps for NPU
+## Installation steps for Huawei Ascend NPU

-The following steps outline the process for installing DeepSpeed on an NPU:
+The following steps outline the process for installing DeepSpeed on an Huawei Ascend NPU:
-1. Install the NPU Driver and Firmware
+1. Install the Huawei Ascend NPU Driver and Firmware
     <details>
     <summary>Click to expand</summary>

-    Before proceeding with the installation, please download the necessary files from [NPU Driver and Firmware](https://www.hiascend.com/en/hardware/firmware-drivers/commercial?product=4&model=11).
+    Before proceeding with the installation, please download the necessary files from [Huawei Ascend NPU Driver and Firmware](https://www.hiascend.com/en/hardware/firmware-drivers/commercial?product=4&model=11).

     The following instructions below are sourced from the [Ascend Community](https://www.hiascend.com/document/detail/en/canncommercial/700/quickstart/quickstart/quickstart_18_0002.html) (refer to the [Chinese version](https://www.hiascend.com/document/detail/zh/canncommercial/700/quickstart/quickstart/quickstart_18_0002.html)):